nsm4421/playground/README.md

 for delete to authenticated using
 ((auth.uid()=sender) or (auth.uid()=receiver) and (auth.uid() = created_by));

+-- create meeting
+create table public.meetings (
+    id uuid not null default gen_random_uuid(),
+    country text not null,
+    city text,
+    start_date timestamp with time zone not null, end_date timestamp with time zone not null, head_count int default 2,
+    sex text default 'all',
+    theme text default 'all',
+    min_cost int default 0,
+    max_cost int default 10,
+    title text,
+    content text,
+    hashtags text[] DEFAULT '{}',
+    thumbnail text,
+    created_at timestamp with time zone not null default now(), updated_at timestamp with time zone not null, created_by uuid not null default auth.uid(),
+    constraint meetings_pkey primary key (id),
+    constraint meetings_fkey foreign key (created_by)
+    references accounts (id) on update cascade on delete cascade ) tablespace pg_default;

+alter table public.meetings enable row level security;

+create policy "enable to select for all authenticated" on meetings for select to authenticated using (true);

+create policy "enable insert only own data" on meetings for insert to authenticated with check (true);

+create policy "enable update only own data" on meetings for update to authenticated with check (auth.uid()=created_by);

+create policy "enable delete only own data" on meetings for delete to authenticated using (auth.uid()=created_by);

 ------------------------------------------------------
 -- avatar bucket
 insert into storage.buckets (id, name)